dook-pilot/back-end/README.md

 A django project to scrap information from websites and images.
 Built with django rest framework.
 This contains all the API need to run the VNG-DOOK Pilot project for web and mobile application.

 # Installing PaddleOCR library
+If PaddleOCR makes trouble while installing it through requirements.txt, then install it via it's official repository.
 1. clone the paddleOCR repository from here: https://github.com/PaddlePaddle/PaddleOCR.git
 2. activate python virtual environment
 3. go to paddleOCR directory